smallwat3r/shhh/README.md

 defaults to request.url_root, which should be fine in most cases.
 * `SHHH_SECRET_MAX_LENGTH`: This variable manages how long the secrets your share with Shhh can be.
 It defaults to 250 characters.
+* `SHHH_DB_LIVENESS_RETRY_COUNT`: This variable manages the number of tries to reach the database before performing a read or write operation.
+It could happens that the database is not reachable or is asleep (for instance this happens often on Heroku free plans).
+The default retry number is 5.
+* `SHHH_DB_LIVENESS_SLEEP_INTERVAL`: This variable manages the interval in seconds between the database liveness retries.
+The default value is 1 second.

 </details>